BenTheElder/site/content/posts/open-source-virtual-background.md

     <source src="./holo-demo.mp4a" type="video/mp4" onerror="videoFallback(parentNode)">
     <img src="./holo-demo-lossy.gif">
 </video>

-Look!
-I'm dialing into the millenium falcon with an open source camera stack!

-I'm pretty happy with how this came out.
-I'll definitely be joining all of my meetings this way in the morning. <span class="emoji" style="background-image:url(/images/emoji/emoji_u1f600.png)" title=":grin:"/>:grin:</span>

 <script>
 // https://webkit.org/blog/6784/new-video-policies-for-ios/
 // we wouldn't need this, except netlify has no byte range support and iOS / safari